Felipe González de Ahedo: Final Years

-By 1772, Felipe had returned to Spain and exchanged his treasures for pesos.
+By 1772, González de Ahedo had returned to Spain and exchanged his treasures for pesos.
 By doing this, he was able to obtain 119,521 pesos and finally bring some money to his family's name.
-In 1774 Felipe made the trip to El Callao de Lima once again and in 1778, he was appointed to the ship San Isidoro by the king himself.
-By the time 1782 came around, Felipe had been promoted to a Commodore and served on the ship San Eugenio.
+In 1774, González de Ahedo made the trip to El Callao de Lima once again and in 1778, he was appointed to the ship San Isidoro by the king himself.
+By the time 1782 came around, González de Ahedo had been promoted to a Commodore and served on the ship San Eugenio.
 This was the last ship he would ever serve on.
 After his time with the San Eugenio, he retired from active service on the water but continued working in the Navy Office until his death.
 Felipe González de Ahedo died in 1792.
 He was around 92 years old and had served around 75 of those years on the sea.